EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 I want to submit a course review from a venue not in a Virgin Atlantic destination?

-We are pleased to say we can now accept reviews from anywhere in the world.
+This is fine; we accept reviews from anywhere in the world.
 Just follow the instructions on Course Reviews.

 Please note each review will earn you 1 bonus point (subject to a maximum of 10 bonus points).
 See Earn Bonus Points for details.

-I’m one of the first European/Rest of the World Swingers to enter three valid scores.
+I’m one of the first 150 European/Rest of the World Swingers to enter six valid scores.
 Do I have to have taken a Virgin Atlanitc activity or partner activity within the last 12 months to earn a goody bag?

 What does ‘Approved by the R&A for the payment of expenses’ mean?